Zen practice is about getting in touch with your own values

 The teacher/student relationship at the Zen Center is a spiritual friend model.
 Spiritual friendship is the practice itself; we give and we receive.
 It is an intimate relationship that can last a lifetime.

-Attend Monday, Wednesday and/or Sunday morning practice regularly.
-Two Half Day Sits are also recommended.
+Attend Monday, Wednesday and/or Sunday morning practice regularly for a year.
+Six Half Day Sits are also required.

-Meet with Koshin or Chodo in Dokusan (a private face to face meeting) and request to formally become a student and enter into a formal training relationship.
+Meet with Koshin or Chodo in dokusan (a private face to face meeting) and request to formally become a student and enter into a formal training relationship.
+After establishing a regular practice with NYZC and completing six half day sits, you may reach out to email@example.com to request dokusan.

-Sit Tangaryo* (a day long Zazen) and participate in the student initiation ceremonies that follow.
-Tangaryo is offered twice a year.
+Sit Tangaryo (a day long Zazen) and participate in the student initiation ceremonies that follow.
+Tangaryo is offered once a year.

-Learn the Zen forms of the Zen Center.
+Learn the Zen forms and liturgy of the Zen Center.

 Attend at least six-half day retreats a year.